Taapeli/isotammi-addons/source/SuperTool/README.md

 death                | Death event                                      | EventProxy
-events               | List of all events attached to this person       | list of EventProxy objects families             | List of families where this person is a parent   | list of FamilyProxy objects father               | Person's father                                  | PersonProxy object (or Nullproxy) gender               | Gender as as string: male, female or unknown     | string gramps_id            | Gramps id, e.g. I0123                            | string
+events               | List of all events attached to this person       | list of EventProxy objects families             | List of families where this person is a parent   | list of FamilyProxy objects firstname            | First name in the person's primary name          | string father               | Person's father                                  | PersonProxy object (or Nullproxy) gender               | Gender as as string: male, female or unknown     | string gramps_id            | Gramps id, e.g. I0123                            | string